All posts

 Common beginner mistakes

 Not using local.
 Always type local before a variable name.
-The few cases where you don't want it, you'll know.
+The rare cases where you don't want it, you'll know.

 Trusting WaitForChild blindly.
-WaitForChild("Humanoid", 5) will return nil after 5 seconds.
+WaitForChild("Humanoid", 5) returns nil after 5 seconds.
 Always check the return value.

 Putting everything in one giant script.
-Splitting code into ModuleScripts is messy at first but pays off hugely as your project grows.
+Splitting into ModuleScripts feels like overhead at first and pays off hugely as your project grows.

 Not testing in-game.
 Studio's edit mode doesn't run most scripts.
 Hit Play and exercise the actual game.